 Put your hand in front of your mouth and say pin.
 As you say the /p/ you should feel a small puff of air hit your hand.
 This (the puff of air following the sound) is aspiration.

-For phonetics, however, the difference in quality is important, and in phonetic script the aspirated variant will be indicated by the symbol [ʰ] - so [ pʰɪn] but [spɪn]
+In phonology, which deals only with the sounds of a specific language, allophonic variations are not taken into consideration of indicated in phonemic script, so "pin" and "spin" will be transcribed as /pɪn/ and /spɪn/ - as was said above.
+For phonetics however, which deals with speech sounds in general, irrespective of their use in specific languages, the difference in quality is important, and in phonetic script the aspirated variant will be indicated by the symbol [ʰ] - so [ pʰɪn] but [spɪn]